hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

     ip access-list +
     deny udp + range 1025-(())

 This finds any Cisco device in your network that does or doesn't  have any UDP deny statement involved.
-If your policy is to deny port ranged 1025-65534 ranges, we can find devices that do or don't have this policy enabled.
+If your policy is to deny port 1025-65534 ranges, we can find devices that do or don't have this policy enabled.

 Example 3: